Prospective applicants are strongly encouraged to review the following

 - A grant will not be offered during this cycle

-- A grant is approved contingent on standard CCRF terms and conditions.
+- A grant is approved contingent on CCRF terms and conditions

-- Be executed by researchers in good standing within their professional associations and meet all eligibility requirements:
+- Be executed by researchers in good standing within their professional associations and meet these eligibility requirements:

-- A Canadian project lead is preferred but not required
+- Canadian project lead is preferred but not required

 - A PhD is beneficial but not required if sufficient research, publication experience and institutional support can be demonstrated